srid/ema-template/README.md

 - Run `nix-shell --run haskell-language-server` to sanity check your environment
 - Open the repository [as single-folder workspace](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces) in Visual Studio Code
     - Install the recommended extensions
-    - <kbd>Ctrl+Shift+P</kbd> to run command "Nix-Env: Select Environment" and select `shell.nix`.
+    - <kbd>Ctrl+Shift+P</kbd> to run the command "Nix-Env: Select Environment" and select `shell.nix`.
 The extension will ask you to reload VSCode at the end.
 - Press <kbd>Ctrl+Shift+B</kbd> in VSCode, or run `bin/run` in terminal, to launch the Ema dev server, and navigate to http://localhost:9001/

 All but the final step need to be done only once.
 Check [the Ema tutorial](https://ema.srid.ca/start/tutorial) next.